 The faculty shall report the outcome of the presentation to next RPPC meeting for discussing and recommending to senate such outcomes.

-APPENDIX V: GENERAL REGULATIONS AND GUIDELINES FOR THESES/DISSERTATIONS
+APPENDIX V: GENERAL REGULATIONS AND GUIDELINES FOR THESES/DISSERTATIONS a) Typescripts and layout

 The following are general regulations and guidelines for preparation and presentation of higher degree theses/dissertations.